 Close to the entrance a video shows images of the Plaza de Mayo changing over the years, which is accessible for non-Spanish speakers and gives a visual insight into historical changes in the square.

-A principle point of interest in the Bicentenary Museum is the 1933 mural Ejercicio plástico, by Mexican, David Aflaro Siqueiros.
+A principle point of interest at the Casa Rosada Museum is the 1933 mural Ejercicio plástico, by Mexican, David Aflaro Siqueiros.
 It was originally painted in journalist Natalia Botano’s basement, and excavated in its entirety to the museum.

 Paseo Colón 100